-Substation and interconnections - noncarbon resources 70,100

-Project time frame: 2024-2027
+Substation and interview of the second se erconnections - noncarbon resources 70,100 Project time frame: 2024-2027

 Total cost estimate: \$10,120,000

 Design and construct new substation facilities and modify existing substations to connect new renewable resource sites to the transmission system.
 The additional substation facilities and modifications are required to maintain reliable operation of the transmission system.
 Funds budgeted for 2024 will be used for preliminary design work and project evaluation.